 Sustainable building design is becoming less of an option and more of an imperative.

 Windows and doors are among the architectural elements that have the greatest impact on the overall energy footprint of a building.
 During all phases of the project lifecycle, architects, designers, and builders should be considering how they can use windows and doors to reduce energy usage.

-The three main options for window and glass door frames are timber, aluminium, and PVC.
+The main options for window and glass door frames are timber, aluminium, steel and PVC.
 In addition, some manufacturers will use a combination of aluminium and PVC.

-- To reduce the material’s impact on the environment, designers are increasingly choosing timber as a renewable material that is predominantly carbon neutral and preferably from a sustainably managed and certified source.
-(Wadic.org.au).
+To reduce environmental impact timber is chosen because it is a renewable material that is predominantly carbon neutral and preferably from a sustainably managed and certified source (wadic.org.au)

-When procuring timber for windows or doors, it’s important to make sure the timber was sourced sustainably from a well-managed forest, and that no excessive carbon emissions were created in its transport from forest to
+When procuring timber for windows or doors, it’s important to make sure the timber is sourced sustainably from a well-managed forest, and that no excessive carbon emissions were created in its transport from forest to manufacturer.

 However, when making decisions about window orientation, the architect should consider the project’s specific location and surroundings.
 In some cases, neighbouring structures can be used to limit solar heat gain on east, west, or south-facing windows.

 When drafting, designing, and building a structure for minimal environmental impact, windows and doors should be top-of-mind.
 Few other architectural elements play as big of a role in determining the long-term energy footprint of a building.

 By thoughtfully positioning windows and doors, selecting sustainable materials, and taking care in construction, architects, designers, and builders can create beautiful, comfortable, environmentally friendly spaces.